Gregoriidae

-Gregoriidae is an extinct family of early sharks from the Carboniferous period.
+Gregoriidae is an extinct family of early chondrichthyans from the Carboniferous period.
 It currently includes three described genera: Gregorius, Srianta, and Bealbonn.
-This family includes remains formerly ascribed to "Desmiodus," which is now considered a nomen vanum.
+This family includes remains formerly ascribed to the genus Desmiodus, which is now considered a nomen vanum or nomen dubium.
 The relationships between the included genera are not entirely clear.
 Fossils are known from Serpukhovian-aged formations including the Bear Gulch Limestone and Surprise Canyon Formation.